openshift/enhancements/enhancements/microshift/feature-csi-snapshots.md

 * Enable backup/restore workflows external to MicroShift
 * Provide a workflow for exporting data from a MicroShift cluster
-* Provide a means of opting out.
+* Enabling MicroShift deployment without CSI Snapshotter.
 This falls under platform composability and is out of scope
+* Describe MicroShift installation processes

 ## Proposal